 AAPL stock is not without risk.
-The trade war continues, and compensating for falling iPhone sales will not occur overnight.
+Even as the trade war looks to be winding down, compensating for falling iPhone sales will not occur overnight.
 But with its cash hoard and dedication to innovation, AAPL should continue to serve investors well.

 Broadcom (NASDAQ:AVGO) has become better known for its technology than for its place among dividend stocks.
 As a semiconductor and infrastructure software company, investors often seem to not focus on its payout.

-However, those who own AVGO stock for the long term, currently receive $10.60 per share in cash, a payout of around 3.7%.
+However, those who own AVGO stock for the long term, currently receive a payout of around 4.26%.
 The company has increased this payout for nine straight years.
 Moreover, investors will not have to pay much for this source of cash flow.
-AVGO stock currently trades at less than 11.6 times forward earnings.
+AVGO stock currently trades at less than 11.96 times forward earnings.

 One the one hand, the pivot into software seems strange at a time when many companies want to focus on fewer business lines.
 Still, with profit growth set to return to double-digits next year, the dividend for AVGO stock looks set to keep growing.